bumpwy/FDSolverPy/README.md

    - In most optimization codes, the loss function (or the "energy functional") are typically calculated with a simple `sum` of all errors, which is known to be numerically unstable, negatively impacting the convergence speed.
    - While more accurate summation functions are available, e.g. `math.fsum`, they only work on a single-process.
 An alternative is to use `MPI.allgather` to first gather all arrays to one process, and then perform `fsum` to get accurate results.
 However, this slows down the process significantly.
    - In the `parallel_solver` class, the `par_sum` member function offers a parallelized and stable summation function to calculate the loss function, without sacrificing speed.
 This allows for extremely accurate calculation of the loss function, and greatly improves convergence speed for optimization.
+   - Another benefit is reproducibility.
+Standard `sum` functions are not associative due to floating point errors, hence different parallelization setup can lead to different results.
+Using a numerically stable sum, our tests have shown virtually identical results across different parallelization setups.
    - Implementation details can be found in the `parallel_solver.par_sum` function and also in `math/util.py` (a compensated summation, a.k.a. the Neumaien algorithm, was implemented).

 And example is shown below, comparing an optimization problem using standard `np.sum` (blue) and our stable `par_sum` (orange).
 The standard sum function prevents optimization below $10^{-7}$, while the implemented stable summation allows for arbitrarily low error